MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOUnifiedGroupMove.md

 ## DESCRIPTION

-Initiates the move of an Office 365 Group to a new geo location.
+Initiates the move of an Office 365 Group site to a new geo location.
 The administrator may set a preferred start and end time for the move, however the preferred end time is not guaranteed.
-The customer tenant must be multi-geo enabled.
+The customer tenant must be Multi-Geo enabled to use these commandlets.

 ## EXAMPLES